samyabouseda/library-app-vaadin/README.md

 # A simple library management app
-Simple Library is a very simple app built with [Vaadin](https://vaadin.com/) to apply and test my knowledge of the framework.
+Simple Library is a very simple app built with [Vaadin](https://vaadin.com/) to apply and test our knowledge of the framework.

-### Installing
+### Prerequisites

-A step by step series of examples that tell you how to get a development env running
 1. Download the [TomEE WebProfile](https://tomee.apache.org/download-ng.html) v7.0.x.
-2. Download the WAR of the app [here](http://somelink.com).
+2. Download the WAR of the app [here](https://app.box.com/s/47o6s4ss3huw1ixzud74r9x5s6o988mt).

 ### Adding new user
+Tomcat configuration files are found in the directory: CATALINA_HOME/conf (where CATALINA_HOME environment variable is the Tomcat installation directory).
+In the $CATALINA_HOME/conf directory, locate the `tomcat-ursers.xml` file and open it with a text editor.

-Then locat the `tomcat-ursers.xml` file which should be   $CATALINA_HOME/bin/startup.sh In order to add new users, you need to add the following lines to tomcat-users.xml.
+In order to add new users, you need to add the following lines to the file.
 ```
 <role rolename="ADMIN" />
 <user username="admin" password="<must-be-changed>" roles="ADMIN" />